exonum/exonum-java-binding/exonum-java-binding/core/rust/ejb-app/TUTORIAL.md

     --ejb-port 6000
 ```

-There are few specific optional parameters here:
+There are few optional parameters here:
 - `--jvm-args-prepend` and `--jvm-args-append`: Additional parameters for JVM that prepend and
  append the rest of arguments.
 Must not have a leading dash.
 For example, `Xmx2G`.
 - `--jvm-debug`: Allows JVM being remotely debugged over the `JDWP` protocol.
 Takes a socket address as a parameter in form
  of `HOSTNAME:PORT`.
 For example, `localhost:8000`.
+- `--ejb-log-config-path`: Path to log4j configuration file.

 #### Debugging the JVM